Biomedical Science BSc (Hons)

 30 credits

-This module will integrate the knowledge gained from all your other modules on the Biomedical Science course.
-Case studies will be used to provide an overview of biomedical techniques and, more importantly, their applications in clinical diagnosis, prognosis and patient management, including drug interactions and the basis of individual variation in drug responsiveness.
-You will use pertinent clinical cases to encourage you to think 'outside the box' and realise that when dealing with a real patient, knowledge gained from seemingly unrelated modules is required simultaneously in order to make a rational diagnosis.
+You will examine their applications in clinical diagnosis, prognosis, and patient management, including drug interactions and the basis of individual variation in drug responsiveness.
+The use of pertinent clinical cases encourages you to think 'outside the box' and realise that when dealing with a real patient, knowledge gained from the discipline is required simultaneously to make a rational diagnosis.

 Project (Bioscience)